 G10 100mm downlight including fitting, bulb transformer and 240V plug. $99.99/79.99.
 These use an 800-lumen bulb

 LIFX also has a night vision A60 (uses IR LEDs and perfect

 to help your security camera see in the dark, 2M strip with 1M extensions, A

 BR30 1100 ‘flood’ with night vision

 Review LIFX Wi-Fi LED Smart Lights: A60 1100 Lumen bulb in Edison E27 screw or B22 bayonet

 The most appealing feature is that unlike the Philips Hue,

 LIFX Wi-Fi LED smart lights connect directly to Wi-Fi and the app or a voice assistant

 I am not putting down its competitor Philips Hue that requires a bridge – it is very good in the right places.
 But Wi-Fi adds lots of flexibility for outdoor use, and you can extend the range using an access point or range extender.

-- The app will find all the bulbs and update the firmware if required
+The app will find all the bulbs and update the firmware

 LIFX Wi-Fi LED smart lights A60 specs